 The SPG co-brand cards receive light updates, with both the Starwood Preferred Guest® Credit Card from American Express and the Starwood Preferred Guest® Business Credit Card from American Express receiving an anniversary free night award, valued at up to 35,000 points, plus complimentary Silver Elite status, and will earn the same 15 elite night credits towards elite status as the Marriott cards.
 Again, not stackable with elite credits from other cards.
 Cardholders can upgrade from Silver to Gold Elite status by spending $30K in a calendar year (increasing to $35K from January 1, 2019).
 Furthermore, the SPG Business Amex loses its Sheraton lounge access, but the card gains extra points via 4x points on purchases at US restaurants, US gas stations, on wireless phone services from US providers and US shipping purchases.

 Perhaps the most significant change comes from a drop in the earning power of the two SPG Amex cards.
-The cards will earn 6x points at Marriott and SPG properties, equal to the 2x Starpoints the cards currently receive, but, just 2x points on all other purchases, a 33% reduction in earnings on everyday spend!
+The cards will earn 6x points at Marriott and SPG properties, equal to the 2x Starpoints the cards currently receive, but, just 2x points on all other purchases, an effective 33% reduction in earnings on everyday spend!

 Phew!!
 It’s a massive amount of information to take in, with changes across the entire spectrum of the Marriott Rewards/SPG loyalty eco-system.
 Despite the devalued earning power of the current SPG cards, we think the changes are positive, much more positive than we assumed in 2016 when the merger was announced.
 There is a slew of new benefits to digest, and we’ll be digging further into the program as new details come to light over the coming weeks.
 For now, let us know what you think of the combined program in the comments below.